lropero/manolo/README.md

 $ yarn run start
 ```

->Want to train a Machine Learning model using Manolo?
+>Want to train Machine Learning models using Manolo?
 Sure, I'm on the same boat, [drop me an email](mailto:lropero@gmail.com) and I'll be willing to help.